Strategic Pops of Colours

 Pops of Colour

 The trend is making bold statements with a bright colour.
-Bright colours will feature in smaller quantities, mainly via accessories or a colored chair or sofa, with softer and less aggressive colour for the rest.
-If you are looking to include these, then the newness will come in cool, transparent materials such as glass or warm, materials such as a felt and solid wood.
+Bright colours will feature in smaller quantities, mainly via accessories or a coloured chair or sofa, with softer and less aggressive colour for the rest.
+If you are looking to include these, then the newness will come in cool, transparent materials such as glass or warm, materials such as felt and solid wood.
 Colour tones to be used are Black and white, pastels, neutrals, and bright (including yellow, orange, pink, red, green, cobalt blue, peacock, and purple).

 The bohemian style direction is for the free-spirited person who loves to sprinkle souvenirs from journeys past around a room.
 The main influences are from different corners of the world, namely Turkey, North Africa (including Morocco), the Middle East, India, China South America and Japan.
 Colour tones to be used are amber, mustard Brick, orange, indigo, deep red, brown and light aubergine (including neutral colours such as off-white and beige).

 Interiors are going back to nature with the aquatic and botanical theme with the colour palette and furniture design inspired by lakes, oceans, and lagoons.
 We should take more & more nature into our homes, such as green plants, herbs, fauna objects will also be a huge source of motivation for design.
 The colour tones to be used are blue-green, lagoon green, lime green, jade, khaki green, dark olive and citrus green (including pink, orange, yellow, green, red, and cobalt).

 The New Luxe